See Also: The Last Prophecy - The Cathar Prophecy of 2021

 The words Aides, Adon (Lord), Adonai (My Lords), and Adonis are all closely related.
 Adonai was one of the seven names of God in Judaism ("Names of God in Judaism."
 Wikipedia, Wikimedia Foundation, 26 November 2025, https://en.wikipedia.org/wiki/Names_of_God_in_Judaism#Seven_names_of_God.).
 Adonis was the "mortal lover of the goddesses Aphrodite and Persephone.
 He was famous for having achieved immortality" ("Adonis."
 Wikipedia, Wikimedia Foundation, 22 July 2024, https://en.wikipedia.org/wiki/Adonis.), i.e. Adonis may have been Hades in the flesh.
 Sdk, or Sydyk and Zedek, was a Phoenician god, son of Amunos and Magos, themselves children of Wanderers or Titans ("Sydyk."
 Wikipedia, Wikimedia Foundation, 20 August 2023, https://en.wikipedia.org/wiki/Sydyk.).

-The Greek pantheon was comprised of 12 or 13 gods, all living on Mount Olympus except for the one ruling the Underworld (the Afterlife).
-As a result of the Titanomachy--a decade-long war in Ancient Thessaly in which the Olympian gods led by Zeus (Dyeus) rebelled, overthrew their father Cronus and the Titans, and seize power (the castration)--Zeus became proprietor of the sky, Poseidon, of the waters, and Hades, who did not take part in the rebellion, was given the Underworld--from then on called Hades ("Titanomachy."
+As a result of the Titanomachy--a decade-long war in Ancient Thessaly in which the Olympian gods led by Zeus (Dyeus) rebelled, overthrew their father Cronus and the Titans, and seize power (the castration).
+Zeus became proprietor of the sky, Poseidon, of the waters, and Hades, who did not take part in the rebellion, was given the Underworld, from then on called Hades ("Titanomachy."
 Wikipedia, Wikimedia Foundation, 22 October 2025, https://en.wikipedia.org/wiki/Titanomachy.).

-Persian priest-gurus were once called magi
+Persian priest-gurus were called magi

 Magos or magus is the singular Greek word for magi